 When You Arrive

-When you arrive in the UK, you will need to collect your Biometric Residence Permit (BRP) from the nominated Post Office, this will be shown on your decision letter.
+When you arrive in the UK, you will need to collect your Biometric Residence Permit (BRP) from the nominated Post Office, and details will be given in your decision letter.
 Please note, you are required to collect your BRP within 10 days of arriving in the UK.
 It's important to collect it within this timeframe as it may be returned the UKVI and your 'leave to remain' curtailed.
+You will need to bring your BRP with you to enrolment.
 We've included some Guidance Notes provided by the Government which explains more about BRP, and what it can be used for.

 You will need to apply for your Student visa prior to coming to the UK to study.
 Our helpful Admissions team can provide guidance and support about making the application, as well as any other immigration enquiries you have on email@example.com.